abhishekabs158952/Business_Book/README.md

 # Business_Book
-SRS and design of the software have been uploaded in saperate files.
+SRS and design of the software have been uploaded in separate files.